 How did you come to work at Aveni?

 As I mentioned, the key catalyst for me getting involved was my relationship with Joseph, however, in all honesty, it’s an area I’ve been interested in for a long time.

 My Dad is a financial adviser so I know the market relatively well and I’ve always been interested in the concept of getting people engaged in their finances when they’re young enough to make a difference.
 I truly believe Aveni and other technology providers have a big part to play in making this happen and that at the core we can make a difference to people’s lives.

 As for enjoyment, startup life definitely has its ups and downs!!
 As cliche as it may be though, the variety and impact your decisions have is definitely what I enjoy most.
 There’s no hiding so everyone has to work together to ensure we are moving forward which is a refreshing change from a life in big corporates.

-What do you enjoy most about working with Aveni?
+What do you enjoy most about working at Aveni?

 Startup life definitely has its ups and downs!
 As cliche as it may be though, the variety and impact your decisions have is definitely what I enjoy most.
 There is no hiding so everyone has to work together to ensure we are moving forward which is a refreshing change from a life in big corporates.
 At Aveni we want everyone to have an opinion and to contribute to the direction of the product and the business, the people really are the most important factor.

 We’re working hard just now on our risk monitoring tool Aveni Detect.
 The main aim being to be able to identify, rank and provide actionable outputs of a range of risks direct from the voice.
 Our long term goal with this product is to transition risk monitoring to a live setting so as to be able to act as a preventative measure as opposed to a reactive.